Impact Campaign Open Call

 Eligibility

 By submitting your application, you are confirming your project meets the requirements below.
 Questions?
-Check out our FAQs, and if you need additional support, attend our virtual info session or email our team at films@representjustice.org.
+Check out our FAQs and attend our virtual info session.

 1. Project Type: Your project can be scripted or nonfiction, and short, feature-length, or series format.

-2. 2025 Release Plans: We are looking for projects that will release to public audiences in 2025, including film festivals; theatrical, broadcast or streaming release.
-Please note your project is still eligible if your festival premiere is in 2024, and additional distribution is planned for 2025.
+2. 2026 Release Plans: We are looking for projects that will release to public audiences in 2026, including film festivals; theatrical, broadcast or streaming release.
+Please note your project is still eligible if your festival premiere is in 2025, but the majority of your distribution is planned for 2026.

 3. Public Screenings: Screening events are a central activity within impact campaigns.
 Please do not apply if your film or series will not be available for public impact screening events.